NVIDIA-Merlin/Transformers4Rec/main/_sources/examples/index.md.txt

 - Preprocessing the Yoochoose e-commerce dataset
 - Generating session features with on GPU
-- Using the NVTabular dataloader with the Pytorch
+- Using the NVTabular dataloader with PyTorch
 - Training a session-based recommendation model with a Transformer architecture (XLNET)
 - Exporting the preprocessing workflow and trained model to Triton Inference Server (TIS)
 - Sending request to TIS and generating next-item predictions for each session